pgxn/pgxnclient/docs/usage.rst

 If the distribution provides more than one extension, the extensions are loaded in the order in which they are specified in the ``provides`` section of the ``META.json`` file.
-It is also possilbe to load only a few of the extensions provided, specifying them after *SPEC*: the extensions will be loaded in the order specified.
+It is also possible to load only a few of the extensions provided, specifying them after *SPEC*: the extensions will be loaded in the order specified.